Push Notification API Best Practices

 Can I set up push notifications for any type of web app?

 Technically, yes.
+Push notifications are supported by most modern browsers, including Chrome, Firefox, and Safari, but some features may require additional steps or future support in other browsers.
 However, push notifications are most effective for web apps with real-time updates, like eCommerce notifications or news.
 They’re relatively simple to set up, but it’s always important to consider whether implementing them adds value to your application.

 How do I calculate push notification return on investment (ROI)?